 What’s Coming Next to the Kalpatech Proposals Notifications Tool

-The V2 release of the tool will bring new exciting additions to the governance tool.
+The next releases of the tool will bring new exciting additions to the governance tool.

 - New IBC chains will be added: Currently, we support 39 Cosmos IBC-enabled chains and will be adding all IBC-enabled chains in the future.